-AASB 119 Employee Benefits contains the calculation methodology for long service leave liability.
-The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of staff departures and periods of service.
-These assumptions are based on staff data over SA Government entities and the health sector across government.
+The actuarial assessment performed by the Department of Treasury and Finance has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+These assumptions are based on employee data over SA Government entities and the health sector across government.

-AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has increased from 2022 (3.75%) to 4.00%.
+The yield on long-term Commonwealth Government bonds has increased from 2023 (4.00%) to 4.25%.
 This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
-The actuarial assessment performed by DTF increased the salary inflation rate from 2022 (2.5%) to 3.5% for long service leave liability resulting in an increase in the reported long service leave liability.
+The actuarial assessment performed by DTF increased the salary inflation rate from 2.50% at 3.50% for long service leave liability resulting in an increase in the reported long service leave liability.

-The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$0.275 million, Payables (staff on-costs) of \$0.012 million and staff benefits expense of \$0.287 million.
+The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$0.870 million, payables (staff on-costs) of \$0.038 million and staff related expense of \$0.908 million.
 The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of assumptions - a key assumption being the long-term discount rate.

-The split of long service leave between current and non-current is based on the best estimate of the amount to be paid in the current year based on leave taken in prior years.
+The split for long service leave between current and non-current is based on the best estimate of the amount to be paid based on leave taken in prior years.